There are 2 reasons it’s so tough to make a good Upwork proposal template:

 Check it out here: How to write Upwork proposals when everyone is better than you

-Author’s Note: This guide is still a work-in-progress, I have more sections to add and I’m going to add some examples of my proposals soon.
+Author’s Note: This guide is a work in progress.
+I’ll be adding an FAQ section soon, which will address all the issues I know freelancers make when using the GPA template.
 If you aren’t on the email list already, make sure you join so you can get all the updates and bonus content.